-Your first session with People to People will be spent completing a multi-point assessment, which typically lasts one-to-two hours and consists of asking and answering questions about your personal history and the nature of your duress.
+Your first session with People to People will be spent completing an assessment, which typically lasts one-to-two hours and consists of asking and answering questions about your personal history and the nature of your duress.
 This mental health assessment allows your therapist to:

 - Make a diagnosis and educate you on that assessment.